Azure/azure-sdk-for-js/sdk/search/search/README.md

   new SearchApiKeyCredential("<Admin Key>");
 );

-const updateResult = await client.modifyDocuments([
+const updateResult = await client.mergeDocuments([
   // JSON objects matching the shape of the client's index { ... },
   { ... },